Here are some statements made by and for mothers who have sent their kids to Steiner/Waldorf schools, or who are thinking of doing so.

 Most of the statements come from online discussions at mumsnet [http://www.mumsnet.com/].

 Like most postings in online discussions, they were quickly written with little concern for spelling, grammar, etc.

-The substance of these messages, not the form, is what is important.
+I have done a little light editing, but the substance of these messages — not the form — is what is important.

 For the first, long set of comments,

 "They [Waldorf or Steiner schools] actively discourage formal learning below 7yo [i.e., age seven] — and yet we all know some kids are ready for it and most are capable before then.
 They seem overly obsessed (imvho) with the evils of things like TV, pop culture and non-organic food.